Linux build

 Issues can arise through the use of different methods to install the CARLA client library and having different versions of CARLA on your system.
 It is recommended to use virtual environments when installing the .whl and to uninstall any previously installed client libraries before installing new ones.

-The following command compiles and launches Unreal Engine.
+The following command compiles and launches the Unreal Engine editor.
 Run this command each time you want to launch the server or use the Unreal Engine editor:

 make launch

-The project may ask to build other instances such as UE4Editor-Carla.dll the first time.
-Agree in order to open the project.
 During the first launch, the editor may show warnings regarding shaders and mesh distance fields.
 These take some time to be loaded and the map will not show properly until then.
+Subsequent launches of the editor will be quicker.

 Press Play to start the server simulation.
 The camera can be moved with WASD keys and rotated by clicking the scene while moving the mouse around.